cigmaian/Calculator/README.md

 - All basic operations are supported (divide, multiple, remainder, add, subtract).
 - Keyboard inputs are supported for numbers, opertaors and other options.
-- Comes with options to clear/delete a single input (backspace) OR clear the whole display.
+- Comes with options to clear/delete a single input OR clear the whole display.

 ## Journey